2005 in LGBT Rights

 Same-sex marriage becomes banned.

-Burundian constitution explicitly prohibits same-sex marriage.
-In article 29 it states “Marriage between two people of the same sex is forbidden.”
+The Constitution of Burundi explicitly prohibits same-sex marriage.
+Article 29 of the constitution follows; "Marriage between two people of the same sex is forbidden".

 • (date unknown)